sapio-lang/sapio/docs/DEVELOPMENT.md

 This requires Python 3.
 The smoke test uses a temporary module cache and compares parsed JSON with checked-in expected results.
 It fails on CLI errors, malformed output, or a changed contract result.
+Each CLI request has a 180-second wall-clock allowance, including native compilation of nested modules, and reports its duration.
 No jq or global module-cache setup is needed.
 The scripts use Cargo's default target directories.
 The WASM script also runs the inscription plugin's native artifact/signing tests and compiles a 521-byte inscription through the real guest ABI.
 See [inscription validation](INSCRIPTIONS.md).